crimpdeq/crimpdeq-app/README.md

 - Data visualization with charts
 - Compatible with Tindeq Progressor API
 - Cross-platform support (Android, iOS, macOS, Windows, Linux, Web)

+## APK

+The app is also available via the [Build & Publish APK GitHub Action](https://github.com/crimpdeq/crimpdeq-app/actions/workflows/publish_apk.yml), which lets you download and install it on Android devices without building it yourself.

 ## Prerequisites